nodeSolidServer/node-solid-server/README.md

 `solid-server` lets you run a Solid server on top of the file-system.
 You can use it as a [command-line tool](https://github.com/solid/node-solid-server/blob/master/README.md#command-line-usage) (easy) or as a [library](https://github.com/solid/node-solid-server/blob/master/README.md#library-usage) (advanced).

+The [solid test suite](https://github.com/nodeSolidServer/node-solid-server/blob/main/test/surface/run-solid-test-suite.sh) runs as part of GitHub Actions on this repository, ensuring that this server is always (to the best of our knowledge) fully spec compliant.

 ## Solid Features supported
 - [x] [Linked Data Platform](http://www.w3.org/TR/ldp/)
 - [x] [Web Access Control](http://www.w3.org/wiki/WebAccessControl)